tholonia/iching_cli/book/v2/markdown/hexagram_17.md

 ##### *Galileo and the Stars: A Symphony of Observation*

 #### In the dawn of the 17th century, the Italian astronomer Galileo Galilei stood resolute with his telescope, peering into the cosmos.
 His hands were steady as he gazed into the vast unknown, challenging the geocentric view that had held sway for centuries.
-Each night, Galileo methodically recorded the heavenly bodies, uncovering moons orbiting Jupiter and the phases of Venus—compelling evidence that the earth was not the universe's center.
+Each night, Galileo methodically recorded the heavenly bodies, uncovering moons orbiting Jupiter and the phases of Venus, compelling evidence that the earth was not the universe's center.

 This bold journey of observation was not without conflict.
 Skepticism and tension grew among those who staunchly defended established doctrines.
 Yet, Galileo's relentless pursuit of truth resonated strongly with the emerging scientific community, fostering a burgeoning understanding of the natural world.